vagge86/data_analysis/README.md

 Source: https://www.kaggle.com/datasets/awesomeasingh/vending-machine-sales

-The analysis of this dataset has as goal to demonstrate descriptive analysis and dashboard creation in Excel and Power BI.
+The analysis of this dataset has as goal to demonstrate descriptive analysis and dashboard creation skills in Excel and Power BI.
 The dataset regarding sales of vending machines in 4 locations in Central New Jersey.

 **Business Task**: